-Why is everyone talking about Russia and spies?
+Why is everyone talking about Russia and spies? - CBBC Newsround

 But there wasn't any real evidence and from the start Russia said it was nothing to do with them - they've said all along that these claims are "rubbish".

-However, now scientists have said that the chemical used to poison Mr Skripal, his daughter and the policeman was made for the Russian army.
+However, now scientists have said that the chemical used to poison Mr Skripal, his daughter and the policeman was made for the Russian military.

-Theresa May, the UK's Prime Minister said in Parliamanet that it's 'highly likely' Russia is behind the poisoning and has asked the country's government to explain:
+Theresa May, the UK's Prime Minister said in Parliament that it's "highly likely" Russia is behind the poisoning, but the Russian government did not respond, only saying that had no reason to poison the spy.

-- If this was an attack on a person in the UK by Russia, or

-- If Russia has let some of this poison get into other people's hands

 In the past Russia has been blamed for targeting Russians in the UK.